Spanish annexation of the Dominican Republic: Evacuation to Cuba

 The Spanish army retreated to Cuba with numerous hostages to ensure their exchange for Spanish prisoner of the Dominicans.
-Dominicans loyal to Spain also left the island, but while white officers were absorbed into the Cuban colonial army, blacks and mulattos were not allowed in for fear of the reaction that this would cause in Cuba.
+Dominicans loyal to Spain also left the island, but while white officers were absorbed into the Spanish army, blacks and mulattos were not allowed for fear of the reaction that this would cause in Cuba.
 Many black officers were even abandoned in Curaçao and Saint Thomas as alternative to being taken to the island.
-The exception was field marshal Eusebio Puello, who was allowed to join the Cuban colonial army and fought against the insurgents in the Ten Years' War (1868-1878), but even he was later transferred to the Iberian Peninsula.
+The exception was field marshal Eusebio Puello, who was able to join the Cuban colonial army and fought against the insurgents in the Ten Years' War (1868–1878), but even he was later transferred to the Iberian Peninsula.
 Barred from the colonial army, Máximo Gómez and others joined the Cuban Liberation Army and provided its initial training and leadership.
 The Cuban insurgents were called mambises after their Dominican predecessors.

 Valeriano Weyler, who was wounded in the Dominican campaign, believed that the Spanish defeat was caused by politicians and a lack of adequate gear rather than incorrect battle tactics.
-He later led the reconcentration policy, a controversial but effective counter-insurgency in the Cuban War of Independence (1895-1898), until he was relieved from command just before the Spanish-American War in 1898.
+He later led the reconcentration policy, a controversial but effective counter-insurgency in the Cuban War of Independence (1895–1898), until he was relieved from command just before the Spanish-American War in 1898.

 International image

-In the beginning, the voluntary annexation of the Dominican Republic reinforced Spain's international image of being a great power in recovery that it had acquired after the Hispano-Moroccan War of 1859-1860.
-The withdrawal just five years later, along with Juan Prim's refusal to support the Second French Intervention in Mexico, ended this impression and renewed old ones of Spain being a country in decline.
+In the beginning, the voluntary annexation of the Dominican Republic reinforced Spain's international image of being a great power in recovery that it had acquired after the Hispano-Moroccan War of 1859–1860.
+The withdrawal just five years later, coupled with Juan Prim's refusal to participate in the Second French Intervention in Mexico, ended this impression and renewed previous ones of Spain being a country in decline.
 In the Caribbean, the departure reduced Spanish influence which was replaced by the United States, while in the rest of Latin America, the annexation and response to the Dominican resistance, followed by the Chincha Islands War, made Spain the "most hated" European country in the region, at least until reports of French actions in Mexico overshadowed them.

 Spanish society

-Within Spain, a similar discredit befell the political class, queen Isabella II, and the military, who lost the popularity won in the Hispano-Moroccan War and paved the way for the overthrow of the House of Bourbon in the Glorious Revolution of 1868.
-The recovery of the American colonies was assumed impossible.
-The heavy death toll among Peninsulares intensified calls by the common people and republicans to abolish the "Quintas" draft, and popularized the anti-militarism, republicanism, and workers movement that reached their peak with the First Spanish Republic of 1873.
+Within Spain, a similar discredit befell politicians, Queen Isabella II, and the military, who lost the popularity won in the Hispano-Moroccan War and paved the way for the overthrow of the House of Bourbon in the Glorious Revolution of 1868.
+The recovery of the American colonies was deemed impossible.
+The heavy death toll among Peninsulares intensified calls by common people and republicans to abolish the "Quintas" draft system, and popularized the anti-militarism, republicanism, and workers movement that reached their peak with the brief First Spanish Republic in 1873.